Skip to main content

 Reporting Requirements

 The documents below have been developed by HQ and Region 9 to assist Tribes in completing reporting requirements outlined in the Tribal 106 Guidance, and serve as additional tools for EPA and Tribal staff to use as they implement the Guidance.
-In addition to the materials on this page, the full guidance text, individual chapters (full color and print friendly), and supplements can be found at the Clean Water Act Section 106 Tribal Guidance website.
+In addition to the materials on this page, the full guidance text, individual chapters (full color and print friendly), and supplements can be found at E{A's Clean Water Act Section 106 Tribal Guidance website.

 Assessment Resources